 The two major types of IRAs are traditional IRAs and Roth IRAs.
-Both allow you to contribute as much as $5,500 in 2013 ($5,000 in 2012).
+Both allow you to contribute as much as $5,500 in 2014 (unchanged from 2013).
 You must have at least as much taxable compensation as the amount of your IRA contribution.
-But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she does not have taxable compensation.
+But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she has little or no taxable compensation, as long as your combined compensation is at least equal to your total contributions.
 The law also allows taxpayers age 50 and older to make additional "catch-up" contributions.
-These folks can contribute up to $6,500 in 2013 ($6,000 in 2012).
+These folks can contribute up to $6,500 in 2014 (unchanged from 2013).

 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both give you a wide range of investment choices.
 However, there are important differences between these two types of IRAs.
 You must understand these differences before you can choose the type of IRA that's best for you.

 Note: Special rules apply to certain reservists and national guardsmen called to active duty after September 11, 2001.

 Learn the rules for traditional IRAs